-1. This is what the BMW Group promised when selling the popular BMW X5 xDrive35d ("X5") and 335d diesel vehicles: that the vehicles "met emissions standards in all 50 states", that "BMW Efficient Dynamics" meant "Less emissions," and that its engines "protect the environment every day," were "environmentally friendly," and turned nitric oxides "into environmentally compatible nitrogen and water vapor," and offered "increased power with decreased fuel consumption and emissions."
-BMW made these statements BMW knew emissions and environmental mitigations were material to a reasonable purchaser of a diesel vehicle.
+1. This is what the BMW Group promised when selling the popular 2009-2013 BMW X5 xDrive35d ("X5") and 2009-2011 BMW 335d diesel vehicles ("Polluting BMW Vehicles"): that the vehicles "met emissions standards in all 50 states," that "BMW Efficient Dynamics" meant "Less emissions," and that its engines "protect the environment every day," were "environmentally friendly," and turned nitric oxides "into environmentally compatible nitrogen and water vapor," and offered "increased power with decreased fuel consumption and emissions."
+BMW made these statements because BMW knew emissions and environmental mitigations were material to a reasonable purchaser of a diesel vehicle.
+In fact, BMW knew that a major reason a typical consumer would purchase a diesel over a gas car is for the combination of environmental benefits, reduced emissions and better fuel economy.